audreyfeldroy/favicon-cheat-sheet/README.rst

 ICO File
 --------

-An .ico file contains an icon at multiple sizes.
+An .ico file is a container for multiple .bmp or .png icons of different sizes.
 In favicon.ico, create at least these:

 ======= =======================================================================
 Size    Purpose